morbrian/openshift-sandbox/apps/README.md

 6. Using the web-console, open a terminal into the pg-primary pod just created.

+    TODO: later realized this can be avoid by just setting the pg_log path in postgresql.conf instead

     1. Move the existing pg_log directory to a new folder under /pglog, called pg-primary-log

             mv /pgdata/pg-primary/pg_log /pglog/pg-primary-log